Characters of the Mortal Kombat series: Ashrah

-Ashrah is a demon from the Netherrealm.
-During the events of Deception, she discovers a magical sword that cleanses her soul when she uses it to kill demons.
+Ashrah is a demon from the Netherrealm who discovers a magical sword that cleanses her soul when she uses it to kill demons.
 As having a purified soul will allow her to escape the Netherrealm, Ashrah plots to kill Noob Saibot to complete her redemption.
 Her Armageddon biography reveals that after leaving the Netherrealm, she is tasked with killing the vampires in Vaeternus.
-Nitara's Armageddon biography further reveals that Ashrah's sword merely manipulates its wielder into believing it purifies them by killing vampires, setting up a conflict between Nitara and Ashrah; this storyline, however, is not depicted in the game.
+Ashrah returns in Mortal Kombat 1.
+While hunting down demons to cleanse her soul, she allies herself with Earthrealm's warriors to stop Shang Tsung and Quan Chi, and is welcomed into the Earthrealm by Liu Kang.
+After the defeat of Titan Shang Tsung, she began studying with the Shaolin Monks before briefly returning to Outworld to rescue Sareena from Quan Chi's control.
+After Liu Kang assists her in removing Quan Chi's control over her, Sareena joins Ashrah in Earthrealm to form the Order of Light.
+The pre-fight intros also reveal she and Reptile began dating each other.

 Ed Boon commented that the character was commonly misconceived as a female version of Raiden due to her similar outfit and believed she would have the "biggest impact" out of the new characters from Deception.
 Ashrah was ranked 45th on UGO's 2012 list of the top 50 Mortal Kombat characters.
 Den of Geek placed her 53rd in their 2015 ranking of the 64 series characters, opining that there was "nothing special about her".
 Robert Naytor of Hardcore Gaming 101 made note of the character's "modest outfit" in contrast to the franchise's other female characters, but criticized her minor role in the story.
 Although Kevin Wong of Complex found Ashrah to be "a Raiden knockoff", he praised her "Voodoo Doll" Fatality from Deception.